Motorhome for Rental in Perth, WA for a Relaxing Trip

 - Perth International Tourist Park 186 Hale Road , Forrestfield 6058 Phone: (08) 9453 6677 Fax: (08) 9359 1787

 Go for a Drive from Perth to Darwin with our budget campervans

 This touring route has a lot to offer; beaches, coral reefs, national parks and old mining cities.
 Dolphins have never been so close to the beach as they are in Monkey Mia, so experience the aboriginal culture in Karratha and visit the China Wall in Halls Creek.
 Go to Kelly's Knob Lookout or the Diversion Dam in Kununurra and end this great trip in Darwin with sunset drinks in the Casuarina Coastal Reserve or picnic in one of the beautiful Botanical Gardens.

 - Day 2 - Cervantes to Geraldton (The lunar-like Pinnacle, just outside the coastal town of Cervantes is one of Australia's most unique and fascinating natural landscapes.
 Formed millions of years ago, these thousands of tall limestone spires rise eerily out of the yellow desert sands)

 - Day 3 - Geraldton to Monkey Mia

-- Day 4 - Monkey Mia (the world famous for the friendly dolphins that visit the shore to be hand fed.
-Located in the Shark Bay World Heritage area, you can see wild dolphins in their natural habitat.
-Try your hand at feeding the dolphins.)
+- Day 4 - Monkey Mia (the world's famous for the friendly dolphins that visit the shore to be hand fed.
+Located in the Shark Bay World Heritage area, you can see wild dolphins in their natural habitat and try hand feeding them.)

 - Day 5 - Monkey Mia to Carnarvon